flix/book/src/effects-and-handlers.md

 ### New Object Expressions

-The Flix effect system does not yet enforce that all effects are handled in new object expressions.
+The Flix type and effect system does not yet enforce that all effects are handled in new object expressions.

 For example, the program below will compile, but crash at runtime: